Terminal127/Terminal127/README.md

 # 💫 About Me:
-I'm currently immersed in the world of CI/CD pipelines <br>DevOps, DevSecOps and Cloud Enthusiast <br> I particularly enjoy the thrill of uncovering privilege escalation vulnerabilities and SQL injections, making the digital landscape safer one step at a time <br>Linux holds a special place in my heart, and I'm a devoted enthusiast of all its distributions.
+I'm currently immersed in the world of CI/CD pipelines <br>DevOps, DevSecOps and Cloud Enthusiast <br> A pseudo weeb who likes to code, sounds pretty wild <br> A devoted opensourcer

 ## 🌐 Socials: